 - How many times a day do they need to be walked, and for how long?

-- Do they know how to relax and lay down when you are ready to stop playing?
+- Do they know how to settle down when playtime is over?

-- What types of activities or exercises does the dog enjoy? (fetch, swimming, frisbee, walking, running)
+- What types of activities do they enjoy (fetch, frisbee, swimming, hikes)?

 📖 READ Dog temperament testing